Brazen (film): Production

 In January 2021, it was announced Alyssa Milano would star in a feature film adaption of Nora Roberts’ romance thriller Brazen Virtue with Monika Mitchell directing.

 Following the announcement of Milano's casting as Grace, Nora Roberts' Facebook page was inundated with negative responses from sections of her fan base who were critical of Milano's role in the #MeToo movement and criticism of Donald Trump's administration.
 Roberts was quoted:

 Release

 The movie was released on Netflix's service January 13, 2022.

 Reception

-The review aggregator website Rotten Tomatoes reported an approval rating of 18% based on 17 reviews, with an average rating of 3.3/10.
+The review aggregator website Rotten Tomatoes reported an approval rating of 14% based on 22 reviews.